-NCC has committed to achieving the Audubon International Standard Environmental Management Practices for certification by 2023, in honour of Niakwa Country Club’s 100th Birthday.
-Member awareness and engagement is needed on projects and initiatives required to fulfill 6 key environmental categories for certification.
+NCC had committed to achieving the Audubon International Standard Environmental Management Practices for certification by 2023, in honour of Niakwa Country Club’s 100th Birthday.
+Member awareness and engagement were needed on projects and initiatives required to fulfill 6 key environmental categories for certification.

-Leading the environmental management is Golf Course Superintendent, Shawn Major and directed by John McMorris and Shane Bell, Assistant Golf Course Superintendents along with Horticulturalist, Daphne Stapley.
+Golf Course Superintendent Shawn Major leads the environmental management and is directed by John McMorris and Shane Bell, Assistant Golf Course Superintendents, and Horticulturalist Daphne Stapley.

-A Resource Advisory Group providing articulation and member engagement is led by Rob Sproule in collaboration with Lorne Duncan, Cory Frank, Al Kowaluk, Dave McMillan, and Karen Yamada.
+A Resource Advisory Group providing articulation and member engagement is Karen Yamada, collaborating with Rob Sproule, Al Kowaluk, Dave McMillan, and Cory Frank.

 Click to view: A Guide to Environmental Stewardship of the Golf Course

 An initial site assessment of the Niakwa Country Club course initiated an environmental management plan with goals and priorities for addressing the key certification categories.
 Staff training, project teams and communication strategies were established.

 2. Wildlife and Habitat Management – Approved and Certified

 Proper wildlife management.
 Projects: naturalization of 50% of the minimally-used property; allowing dead trees to safely stand; installing bat and bluebird boxes; Identify core habitats on the property; create and maintain an inventory of at least birds and mammals; naturalize 50% of out-of-play shorelines; inoculate trees for Dutch Elm disease.